-Grade 4 Diesel, also known as No. 4 Fuel Oil (FO-4), is a heavy distillate fuel positioned between lighter diesel fuels (Grade 2) and residual fuel oils (Grades 5 and 6).
-It is engineered for industrial and commercial combustion systems requiring high heat output, stable combustion, and long continuous operating cycles.
+Grade 4 Diesel, commonly referred to as No. 4 Fuel Oil (FO-4), is a heavy distillate fuel positioned between lighter diesel fuels (No. 2) and residual fuel oils (No. 5 and No. 6).
+It is designed for industrial and commercial combustion systems where high heat output, stable combustion, and long operating cycles are required.

-This fuel exhibits significantly higher viscosity than automotive diesel and typically requires preheating systems for effective pumping, atomization, and efficient combustion.
+This fuel is significantly more viscous than automotive diesel and often requires fuel heating systems for proper pumping, atomization, and efficient combustion.

 Physical & Chemical Properties